What does a local NMI president do?

 With God's help, I will

-- Communicate regularly with my pastor and missions committee or council concerning
+- Communicate regularly with my pastor and world missions committee or council concerning

 council when I need information, inspiration, or advice.
 I will strive to be a "team player" on my

 - Pass along exciting missions news from my church to area and denominational church

 - Submit year-end reports on time.

-- Prepare for missions council meetings with an eye to effective reporting and input, vision casting and team building, planning and implementing. [ starting a council meeting ]
+- Prepare for missions council meetings with an eye to effective reporting and input, vision casting, team-building, planning,

 - Hold missions council members accountable for their

 - Provide ongoing training to council members, giving them written job descriptions and

 - Emphasize the importance of Mission Priority One, urging my church to exceed expectations

 - Spreading missions information

 - Mobilizing prayer support [ praying for

 - Funding missions efforts through sacrificial giving

 - Involving children and youth in missions activities

-- Set goals for my church — with the input of the pastor and council -- for each
+- Set goals for my church -- with the input of the pastor and council -- for each

 - Assure my church's participation in each special emphasis, making sure that all world missions

 - Work with the missions council to guarantee informative, exciting, fast-paced,

-and table displays) and that missions is presented creatively to our congregation in an
+and table displays) and that world missions is presented creatively to our congregation in an

-- Ask God daily for passion, wisdom, creativity, and strength for my missions task.
+- Ask God daily for passion, wisdom, creativity, and strength